collective/diazotheme.plone/README.md

         preview = preview.png

 ### The zipfile way
-Again, lets assume we the 'responsive' theme.
+Again, lets assume we use the 'responsive' theme and we want to end up with the 'newtheme' name.

 1. Copy diazotheme.plone/diazotheme/plone/responsive to your file system.
 2. Rename 'responsive' to 'newtheme' (the folder name wil become the